-- Know how to translate conceptual and legal frameworks into appropriate action at the tactical level - Identify key DPKO documents that provide guidance for tactical planning - Understand how the protection of civilians (POC), child protection in armed conflict (CP), and conflict-related sexual violence (CRSV) considerations impact the military decision making process - Identify key aspects in a threat assessment for POC
+- Know how to translate conceptual and legal frameworks into appropriate action at the tactical level - Identify key DPO documents that provide guidance for tactical planning - Understand how the Protection of Civilians (POC), Child Protection in armed conflict (CP), and Conflict-Related Sexual Violence (CRSV) considerations impact the decision-making process - Identify key aspects in a threat assessment for POC

 Module 3 provides an overview of the strategic and operational framework related to the POC, CP, and CRSV tasks in UN peacekeeping.
-The module focuses specifically on tactical level considerations, meaning battalion level and subordinate units.
+The module focuses specifically on tactical level considerations.

 While this module focuses on the tactical level, the overview of the strategic and operational level documents and concepts provide guidance to tactical level mandate implementation in UN peacekeeping.
-This includes Mission POC Strategies as well as the Implementing Guidelines for Military Components in UN peacekeeping.
+This includes Mission POC Strategies.

-Lastly, this module offers training guidance regarding POC, CP and CRSV considerations from a conventional military planning point of view that should be taken into account during the military decision making process.
+Lastly, this module offers training guidance regarding POC, CP and CRSV considerations from a police planning point of view that should be taken into account during the decision-making process.